Fiscal Responsibility Policy

 - University funds may be used to pay for institutional memberships in professional societies or associations.

 - University funds may be used to pay for individual memberships in, and continuing education sponsored by, professional societies or associations as approved by the President, Vice President-level employees, or Deans, as available resources allow.
-Individual memberships are limited to no more than two per employee unless approved in advance, in writing or by e-mail, by the President, Provost, or Vice President-level administrator.
+Individual memberships are limited to no more than two per employee and up to two additional individual memberships if approved by the Dean.
+Any additional individual memberships must be approved in advance by the President, Provost, or Vice President-level administrator.

 - University funds may be used to pay for individual civic club memberships only for the President, Provost, Vice President-level employees, or Deans as available resources allow.